marinapm90/im-broke-scrapy/README.md

 * Re
 * Pandas

-A requirements.txt file is included in the repository for easy installation.
+A [requirements.txt](https://github.com/marinapm90/im-broke-scrapy/blob/master/requirements.txt) file is included in the repository for easy installation.

 #### Start up:

 To use it you just need to run:

 ``python3 im_broke.py ``

+And you will find a CSV on your computer with all the information.

 #### Next steps: